jbaudanza/project-packets/hello_world_again/hello_world.md

-# Hello World
+# Hello Again

-In this project, you will first get set up with your development environment.
-We will be building Chrome extensions and applications, so you will need to download and install the Google Chrome browser if you do not already have it.
-You'll also need a way to write, save, and edit text files.

-Your first extension is a Hello World Chrome extension that responds to the browser-action of clicking an icon by displaying a pop-up that says "Hello, world!"
+In this project, you will write your first Chrome Application.
+You will set it up the same way as the extension, but after you are done, you will launch it a little bit differently.

 ## Core Concepts

-  * Installing Chrome
+  * Javascript functions
-  * Finding a text editor
-  * HTML
+  * HTML forms
-  * Installing a Chrome Extension
+  * Installing a Chrome Application

 ## Getting Started

-First, download and install Chrome Web Browser from here: https://www.google.com/intl/en/chrome/browser/.

-If you have a text editor of choice, feel free to use it.
-If not, we recommend the Slim Text Chrome Application, which you can get here: http://slimtext.org/.

-In the rest of this packet, we will provide you with the necessary text files for your first Chrome extensions.
-Create a folder on your computer called hello_world.
-For each of these files, create a new file in your text editor.
-To do this in Slimtext, first open the application by clicking the green-S icon in the top right of your Chrome Browser.
-Navigate to the folder you created by clicking through the files on the left and directories above.
-Then open a new file by clicking the page-with-a-corner-folded-down icon, the left-most icon at the top right.
-Be sure to name the files as they appear below.
-Rember to save your files (NOTE: an asterisk by the file name means your changes have not been saved.)!
+By now you should have already downloaded Chrome and gotten set up with a text editor (If not, see the "Hello World" packet.).
+Create a new folder for this packet, and as before copy each of the files below into that folder.

 ## Source Files

 *manifest.json*

-Every Chrome extension has a manifest file.
-It tells Chrome which files provide the content and behavior of the extension.
+This manifest file is similar to that for Hello World, but now instead of a browser-action we are telling Chrome that this is an "app," and when Chrome launches the app, it should load "hello.html."

 ```json
 {